 I supervise graduate students in different time zones, so I’m often up very early in the morning.
 After a couple hours of work, I treat myself to a little downtime, sipping coffee on my sunny back porch while opening the day’s e-mail.
 One gorgeous morning, I opened two particularly endearing messages from former students.

-A graduate student I supervised messaged me from her phone, while waiting for her thesis to be bound, “Prof...no one else has believed in me.
+Out of the blue, one of my students messaged me, while waiting for her thesis to be bound, “Prof...no one else has believed in me.
 Your words kept me going....
 You inspired me to work harder than ever in my life...I am grateful to have you as my supervisor.
 I didn’t think I was capable of producing this quality research.”

 Minutes later, a former mediation student texted me, “Good morning Kate, this is Michelle.
 I really want to make a difference with families divorce and heighten my mediation skills...I appreciate your guidance as I see you as another soul shining your light in the world.
 Thank you for the work that you do.”